starman-underground/starman-underground/README.md

 #### [Rutgers University, NB](rutgers.edy) Alumnus | Jan 2025 | Computer Science and Mathematics

 ## Current Projects
-- **[Fortuna Trading Platform](https://github.com/starman-underground/fortuna-mltrading)** - An automated trading platform that allows for the programmatic creation, backtesting, and execution of trading strategies driven by a variety of machine learning models.
+- **[Fortuna Trading Platform](https://github.com/starman-underground/fortuna-mltrading)** - An automated trading platform that allows for the programmatic creation, backtesting, and execution of strategies driven by a variety of machine learning models.
 Built using python, OpenCL, and Interactive Brokers.
 Private due to financial data licensing restrictions.

 ## Tech Stack
 <p float = "left">